alicexji/LSTM-Code-Summary/README.md

    ```
    This file contains the trained model weights and is used for evaluation and summary generation.
 7. Generated Summaries and Evaluation Inputs
-   After generating summaries for the validation dataset, the notebook writes the following files:
+   After generating summaries for the test dataset, the notebook writes the following files:
    ```
    predictions.txt
    references.txt